SheCodesAus/2024_bit_by_bit_frontend/.github/fronty_pull_request_templatey.md

 - [ ] Yes
 - [ ] No

-## If Yes to the above question - give details:
+## Skip this section if the answer is No - If Yes to the above question - give details:
-## Skip this section if the answer is No

 ## What kind of feedback do you need?